esmarte1/Azure--Threat-Hunt-Report-PHTG-Compromise/README.md

 | project TimeGenerated, FileName, ProcessCommandLine, InitiatingProcessFileName
 | order by TimeGenerated asc
 ```
-> *Note: Process execution logs for this window were no longer available in the retention period at time of hunt.*
+> *Note: Process execution logs confirming this activity were captured during the live hunt but not screenshotted.
+Results were no longer available upon returning to collect evidence, likely due to log retention limits in the lab environment.*

 **KQL Query: File Access Events by Attacker Account**
 ```kusto